-Not unlike schoolyard disputes, when a personal injury suit is filed, both parties attempt to explain that the injury was, at least to some extent, the fault of the other party.
+Not unlike schoolyard disputes, when a personal injury lawsuit is filed, both parties attempt to explain that the injury was, at least to some extent, the fault of the other party.
 How much fault each party bears directly influences the amount of damages – such as medical expenses, loss of wages, and property damage – that the plaintiff can receive in the lawsuit.

 “Fault” in the legal sense is determined by a negligence standard.
 “Negligence” is the failure to act as a reasonable ordinary person would have acted under the same or similar circumstances.
-If that failure contributes (expressed in percentages) to the cause of the injury, there is some “fault.”
+If that failure contributes (expressed in percentages) to the cause of the injury, there is some “fault.

 Ways to Prove Fault in a Personal Injury Case

 To prevent being barred from recovering the full amount of damages you are owed, parties have several ways that help prove fault in a personal injury case.
-For example, here are a few steps your attorney can take to prove fault in your personal injury case:
+For example, here are a few steps your personal injury attorney can take to prove fault in your personal injury case: